-You may not be getting along with your spouse for several reasons and one of them being that you don’t spend a lot of time together.
-Maybe one or both of you is very involved in your career or the kids and you aren’t giving your partner enough attention.
+You may not be getting along with your spouse for several reasons, one of which is that you don’t spend a lot of time together.
+Maybe one or both of you are very involved in your career or the kids, and you aren’t giving your partner enough attention.
 In this case, you should plan to have date nights every so often where you two can come together and relax and have some fun as a couple.
 You may see another side of your spouse and realize that the main reason you’ve been fighting is that you simply want to be together more and haven’t been able to do so.

 Know You Have Options

 The reality is that you always have options in life and nothing is set in stone.
 If you and your spouse aren’t getting along you want to avoid giving an ultimatum or threatening to leave.
 However, if you’re truly unhappy or issues are going on that are putting you or your kids in danger then you may want to consider getting a separation or divorce.
 If you do decide you want to move forward with this then it’s best to hire and work with a family law attorney who can help you navigate the process.
 They’re the experts and will guide you to making wise decisions and ensuring that your concerns are heard and you can come to a resolution.